JacobMillward/perovskite/README.md

-# Ferro App
+# Perovskite

-Ferro App is a simple framework for building cross-platform GUI applications in Rust.
+Perovskite is a simple framework for building cross-platform GUI applications in Rust.
+It allows you to create a window and draw to it using the `pixels` crate.
+It also provides a simple way to create a menu bar using the `muda` crate.

-This project uses the `winit` and `muda` libraries to create a GUI application.
-It provides an `App` struct that you can use to create a new application with a menu bar.
+The API is heavily inspired by XNA/Monogame.

 ## Dependencies